-I had seen this lovely place in photographs many times, so for me this was a must-find.
-We were fortunate that the day we were there we had it all to ourselves.
+I had seen this lovely place in photographs many times, so for me, this was a must-find.
+We were fortunate that the day we visited, we had it all to ourselves.

-Just over three-hundred years old, Old Packhorse Bridge is believed to be the oldest bridge remaining in the Highlands.
+Just over three-hundred years old, it is believed that Old Packhorse Bridge is the oldest bridge remaining in the Highlands.
 A sign posted at the site gives the following information:

 “At the beginning of the eighteenth-century, to the inconvenience of both travelers and local people, there was no point at which the River Dulnain could be crossed when it was in spate, and burials at the church of Duthil were often delayed.

 Brigadier -General Alexander Grant of Grant, Clan Chief, commissioned John Niccelsone, a mason from Ballindalloch to build a bridge at Lynne of Dalrachney.
 Built between May and November 1717, the bridge was paid for out of stipends of the Parish of Duthil.

 Its parapets and side walls were badly damaged in the 18th century and again in the famous flood of August 1829, giving the appearance it still has today.”

 Old Packhorse Bridge was also known to locals as “Coffin Bridge.”

 After enjoying the bridge and the river for a while, we popped into the Carrbridge Artists Studio, where I purchased this print by local artist Jeff Buttress.
 It will always be a beautiful reminder of a beautiful place.

 Have a wonderful weekend, friends.